-Exotel call transcript says the call reached your phone and you didn’t pick up.
-In reality, the call never reached your phone.
+Exotel call transcript says the call has reached your phone, and you haven't picked up.
+In the reality, the call has never reached your phone.

-We rely on the ISDN cause code that operators give us, to determine what happened in the call.
-In some cases, the cause code that we get is plain wrong.
-We have put in a few heuristics to improve this, but there’s a lot of work that needs to be done to fix this, which involves talking to each operator, in each circle and verifying their configurations are right.
+We rely on the ISDN cause code that operators give us, to determine what happened over the call.
+In some of the cases, the cause code that we get is plain wrong.
+We have put in a few heuristics to improve this, but there’s a lot of work that needs to be done to fix this, which involves talking to each of the operators, in each circle and verifying their configurations are right.

-While it is not a technical glitch for the transcript to indicate that an agent may've not picked up the call, there have been scenarios where we receive the operator codes as such, confirming that the number to whom the call was routed to, did not answer (Operator behavior) - as opposed to what gets reported to us towards call not landing on the phone in the first place (User behavior).
+While it is not a technical glitch for the transcript to indicate that an agent may not pick up the call, there have been scenarios where we receive the operator codes as such, confirming that the number to whom the call was routed, did not answer (Operator behavior) - as opposed to what gets reported to us towards call not landing on the phone in the first place (User behavior).

-Adding to that, this is indeed how the telecom infrastructure has been built, which is why our teams have already been working towards refining these statuses / operator cause codes to a more granular level and although currently, there is no other way for us to confirm if the call actually failed or was not answered, we display the data relayed by the operator directly.
+Adding to that, this is indeed how the telecom infrastructure has been built, which is why our teams have already been working towards refining these statuses/operator cause codes for a more granular level and although currently, there is no other way for us to confirm if the call actually failed or was not answered, we display the data relayed by the operator directly.